bradhowes/openvsip/README.md

 # OpenVSIP Fork Info

 This is a WIP fork of the [OpenVSIP](https://github.com/sefanseefeld/openvsip) repository for use on macOS 26.3 (Tahoe).
 It works with GCC and Clang C++ 17 compilers and uses Apple's Accelerate framework for LAPACK and CBLAS routines.
+It builds with the following packages:

+* OpenMPI v5.0.9
+* FFTW v3.3.10
+* LAPACK from Apple's Accelerate framework

+### Changes

-At the time of the fork, the original had outdated `config.guess` and `config.sub` which caused failures on macOS.
+* At the time of the fork, the original had outdated `config.guess` and `config.sub` which caused failures on macOS.
 This repo has up-to-date values that were obtained from using `libtool` -- a better approach might be to depend on `libtool` being run perhaps from within the `autogen.sh` script that currently generates the `configure` script.
+* The `configure.ac` file disable checking for exceptions and hardcodes them enabled them.
-There are also some custom test scripts to overcome the lack of a working QMTest setup (requires Python 2 and perhaps Windows).
+* There are custom test scripts to overcome the lack of a working QMTest setup (requires Python 2 and perhaps Windows).
+* Various code fixes to handle compiler errors due to that absence of old, deprecated STL functions.

 ### To Use